 Flu vaccination centre.

-Our flu vaccines will be available from late March, early April 2016, and we will again be running flu vaccination clinics during lunch periods.
-These will be short appointments for the vaccination only, the consultation at the flu clinic will be bulk billed with the only out of pocket expense being the cost of the vaccine at $30.00.
+Our flu vaccines will be available from late March, early April each year.
+These will be short appointments for the vaccination only, with the only out of pocket expense being the cost of the vaccine at $30.00.
 You can arrange an appointment by phoning 9650 4284 or by booking online.